Swiss neutrality: Russian invasion of Ukraine

 The Russian invasion of Ukraine sparked debate over the meaning and status of Swiss neutrality.
 In February 2022, Switzerland adopted sanctions imposed by the European Union against Russia in response to the invasion.
 While Switzerland follows defined rules to remain neutral in military conflicts, it imposed sanctions for this "serious violation of the most fundamental norms of international law ... within the scope of its political room for manoeuvre".

 According to federal councilor Viola Amherd, Switzerland is only involved in humanitarian missions and will not allow direct shipments of arms to the war zone from or through its territory.
 Irrespective of the actual laws governing a neutral country, many media outlets still labelled this as a break with 500 years of Swiss neutrality.
 Russia perceived the sanctions in a similar way, as it rejected Switzerland's offer to mediate the conflict.

 In February 2022, Switzerland further adopted the sanctioning of Russia by the European Union and froze many Russian bank accounts.
 Analysts said the move would affect the Swiss economy.

-In March 2022, former Swiss federal councilor Christoph Blocher announced the ballot initiative 'Pro Souveräne Schweiz' (PSS), which would amend "integral neutrality" to the Swiss constitution.
-If approved, economic sanctions for example against Russia in 2022, would constitute a violation of Swiss neutrality.
-The initiative scheduled to be launched in fall 2022 was supported by the right-leaning Swiss People's Party (SVP).

 In April 2022, the Federal Department of Economic Affairs vetoed Germany's request to re-export Swiss ammunition to Ukraine on the basis of Swiss neutrality and the mandatory rejection criteria of the war material legislation.
 The defence ministry of Switzerland, initiated a report in May 2022 analyzing various military options, including increased cooperation and joint military exercises with NATO.
 However, NATO membership remains unpopular.
 A poll from March 2022 found that 27% of those surveyed supported Switzerland joining NATO, while 67% were opposed.
 Another from May 2022 indicated 33% of Swiss supported NATO membership for Switzerland, and 56% supported increased ties with NATO.

 In September 2022 the Parliament of Switzerland voted against a revision of its law to impose independent sanctions.
 Therefore Switzerland can still only adopt sanctions imposed by the United Nations Security Council, the EU or the OECD.

 In July 2023, Switzerland signed a declaration of intent to join the European Sky Shield Initiative (ESSI), to contribute to building a pan-European air and missile defense system, while also allowing the nation to train with and purchase military systems together with other European nations, newly raising questions about the future and practicalities of the policy of neutrality.
 In October 2024 Switzerland joined the ESSI.

-A referendum on enshrining neutrality into Switzerland's constitution is expected in 2025, after sufficient signatures were collected to certify the initiative.